Sky Garden London: Accessibility Review

 • Always check TfL for lift availability before travelling.

-Taxi: Black cabs can drop you directly at the entrance
+Taxi: Black cabs can drop you directly at the Philpot Lane entrance, which has a dropped kerb.

 The Sky Garden is definitely one of the best viewpoints in London and a fantastic value for money since it’s free to visit.
 With its breathtaking skyline views, whether you’re stopping by for a drink, a meal, or just to take in the scenery, it’s a must-see addition to any London itinerary.